 The Group exercises stringent control and management over the supply chain.
 Currently, we have set down policies and guidance in writing, namely the selection criteria for suppliers, and prudently select and continuously monitor approved suppliers.
-During the Reporting Year, the Group had a total of approximately 103 suppliers (2020: 305), of which 16 from Hong Kong (2020: 20), 86 from the Mainland China (2020: 283) and 1 from Sri Lanka (2020: 2).
+During the Reporting Year, the Group had a total of approximately 15 suppliers (2021: 103), of which 11 from Hong Kong (2021: 16), 3 from the Mainland China (2021: 86) and 1 from Sri Lanka (2021: 1).

 The Group puts great weight on product quality and compliance of approved suppliers.
 Our quality inspection department conducts on-site inspection at suppliers' factories and carries out quality control on products so as to ensure compliance of products with the Group's standards.
+We evaluate if third-party manufacturers consider the environmental and social criteria including the prohibition on the recruitment of child and forced labour, eliminating discrimination to employees, providing a safe working environment, considering if the products and services provided are beneficial to environmental protection and fulfilling the Group's internal environmental requirement while minimizing the negative impact to natural environment, and strictly obeying the law.
 Moreover, in order to ensure operations of suppliers comply with relevant ethics standards, e.g. health and safety, labour standards and environment protection, the Group will, upon request of our customers, engage firms specialising in the provision of verification, testing and certification to perform Sedex Members Ethical Trade Audit ("SMETA").
 The Group will purchase from relevant specified suppliers only if our customers are satisfied with the audit results of such potential suppliers.